 If you are in quarantine and experience symptoms of COVID-19, reach out to the Colonial Health Center (students) at 202-994-5300 or GW Occupational Health (faculty and staff).
 They will evaluate your symptoms.

-There are two types of quarantine for unvaccinated (exempt) GW community members who may have been exposed to COVID-19, Exposure Quarantine and Travel Quarantine.
+There are two types of quarantine for vaccine or booster exempt-GW community members who may have been exposed to COVID-19, Exposure Quarantine and Travel Quarantine.

 Anyone who is a close contact of a person infected with COVID-19 must be quarantined per the guidance of DC Health.
-If you are an exempt GW community member identified as a close contact of a confirmed COVID-19 case, the Campus COVID-19 Support Team (CCST) will notify you, provide exposure quarantine guidance for students or faculty and staff, and provide the date of your exposure (Day 1).
+If you are an exempt GW community member identified as a close contact of a confirmed COVID-19 case, the Campus COVID-19 Support Team (CCST) will notify you, provide exposure quarantine guidance for students or faculty and staff, and provide the date of your exposure.

 * Please note: The GW testing sites are closed on the weekends and university holidays.
 If your testing date falls on a weekend or university holiday, schedule your test on the next day the lab is open.

-According to D.C. policy, if you travel outside the District of Columbia, Maryland or Virginia and are unvaccinated, you must quarantine on your return.
+According to D.C. policy, if you travel outside the District of Columbia, Maryland or Virginia and are not up-to-date on your vaccines (i.e., fully vaccinated and boosted, if eligible), you must quarantine on your return.
 Indicate the travel on your daily survey.
 This will place your account into travel quarantine.

 There are two ways to leave travel quarantine if you have no symptoms: